brianberns/brianberns.github.io/Markdown/02-Intervals.md

 ## Stacking

 When the frequency ratio of an interval is greater than 2:1, it can thought of as a "stack" of simpler intervals.
-For example, the 3:1 ratio <button onclick="playRatios([1, 3], 440)">&#9654;</button> is called a perfect twelfth, but is equivalent to an octave plus a fifth.
+For example, the 3:1 ratio <button onclick="playRatios([1, 3], 440)">&#9654;</button> is called a perfect twelfth, but is equivalent to an octave plus a fifth <button onclick="playRatios([1, 2, 3], 440)">&#9654;</button>.
 Be careful, though: We use the word "plus" here because intervals are logarithmic.
 We actually have to multiply the ratios together: 3&frasl;1 = 2&frasl;1 &times; 3&frasl;2.

 ## Related articles